vinayakyengandul/greytrix-ui-kit/README.md

       - imageheight - double - Sets the height of the image.
       - boxFit - BoxFit - Sets filling type of the image i.e contains,fill,etc.
       - textStyle - TextStyle - Sets the textstyle for the label.
-      - imagePosition - GtImagePosition - This is define position to show image on card.
+      - imagePosition - GtImagePosition - This Defines the Position of the Image where it should be shown in the Card.
       - imageBackgroundColor - Color - Image Background color.
       - isNetworkImage - bool - Image from network or local define.
       - cardRadius - double - Card Redius define.